veilm/veilm.github.io/articles/media-gallery.md

 - Kaioshi K, OrangeBlugt, asumerday99
 	- I don't know who this friend group is or what they're doing now but all I can hear is that at least to my noisy ear, their music is comparable to ZUN's in quality.
-Highest by far in {preference ranking:popularity ratio
+Highest by far in {preference ranking}:popularity ratio!
 	- [False Mugen Noh ~ Taboo Marionette](https://www.youtube.com/watch?v=_YPN73LF3zI)
 	- [Empty Bar](https://www.youtube.com/watch?v=aIVLTdtCQIM)
 	- [TZaTC Hitomi Furukawa's: Luminous Stars](https://www.youtube.com/watch?v=e74DPm3iISQ)